Trump blames Iran as protests erupt outside U.S. embassy in Iraq

 U.S. air strikes on Sunday on Iranian-backed militia bases killed at least 25 fighters and wounded 55.

-Those raids, on the Kataib Hezbollah militia, responded to the killing of a U.S. civilian contractor in a rocket attack on an Iraqi military base.
+Those raids, on the Kataib Hezbollah militia, were in response to the killing of a U.S. civilian contractor in a rocket attack on an Iraqi military base.

 “Iran killed an American contractor, wounding many.
 We strongly responded, and always will,” Trump said in a tweet.
 “Now Iran is orchestrating an attack on the U.S. Embassy in Iraq.
 They will be held fully responsible.”

+“America has the surprising audacity of attributing to Iran the protests of the Iraqi people against (Washington’s) savage killing of at least 25 Iraqis,” Iranian foreign ministry spokesman Abbas Mousavi said.

-The protesters, including militiamen, torched a security post at the entrance of the embassy, Reuters witnesses said.
-The protesters threw stones at the gate while others chanted, “No, no, America!
+The protesters, who were joined briefly by Iranian-backed Shi’ite Muslim militia leaders, threw stones at the gate while others chanted, “No, no, America!
 No, no, Trump!”

 Iraqi special forces were deployed around the main gate to prevent protesters entering.
-U.S.-trained and -equipped Iraqi Counter Terrorism forces later reinforced them.
+U.S.-trained Iraqi Counter Terrorism forces later reinforced them.

-Medical sources said 12 militiamen were wounded by the tear gas and stun grenades fired to disperse the crowd.
+The Popular Mobilisation Forces, an umbrella grouping of the militias which have been officially integrated into Iraq’s armed forces, said 62 militiamen and civilians were wounded by the tear gas and stun grenades fired to disperse the crowd.

 The Washington Post reported that U.S. diplomats and staffers were huddled in a fortified safe room in the embassy, according to two reached by a messaging app.

-A few hours into the protest, some of the militias encouraged protesters through loudspeakers to leave.
+A few hours into the protest, tear gas was fired in an attempt to disperse the crowd and some of the militias encouraged protesters through loudspeakers to leave.

 “We have delivered our message, please leave the area to avoid bloodshed,” one announcement said.

-Security guards inside the embassy also fired stun grenades at protesters outside the gates of the compound.
+Security guards in the embassy also fired stun grenades at protesters outside the gates.
 Reuters correspondents heard at least seven loud bangs.

 A Reuters witness saw blood on the face of one wounded militiamen and on the stomach of the other as their colleagues carried them away.